tim-blackbird/bevy_mod_transform2d/README.md

     ));
 }

-// Make the sprite orbit the center using the 2d transform. fn orbit(mut query: Query<&mut Transform2d, With<Sprite>>, time: Res<Time>) {
+// Make the sprite orbit the center fn orbit(mut query: Query<&mut Transform2d, With<Sprite>>, time: Res<Time>) {
     for mut transform in &mut query {
         // No quaternions in sight!